ran88dom99/QS-data-flow-network-graph/README.md

 # Adding Data
-It is helpfull if you post a link to a page of an app's integrations to a forum but learning git and instructions bellow would be more usefull.
+It is helpfull if you post a link to a page of an app's integrations to a forum but learning git and instructions bellow would be more useful.

 Data is in form of spreadsheets.
 Items added to Connections.csv must include name and category.